lynchaj/rhyophyre/Prototype/ReadMe.md

 - note that the BT478 PLCC-44 socket is rotated 90 degrees to the left so that the label reads left to right consistent with the Z180.
 You must install the PLCC-44 socket in the proper orientation (pin 1 facing left) for it to work
 - CPU needs 4.7K pull ups installed on WAIT#, BUSRQ#, INT2#, DREQ0#, and DREQ1# pins.
 Add 4.7K SIP in patch area and run jumper wires as needed
 - install RUN/HALT LED reverse against silkscreen to get green for RUN and red for HALT
+- PS/2 keyboard and mouse protection diodes D4, D5, D7, & D8 are not necessary and may interfere with proper operation.
+Remove and replace with shunt wires for direction connection to VT82C42 controller